Dioggs/Dioggs/README.md

 Hi 👋 My name is Diogo
 ======================

-Beginner Software Engineer
+Software Engineer
 --------------------------

-I've been learning to code for about a year and i really enjoy it (for most of the time).
+I've been learning to code for almost 3 years and i really enjoy it (for most of the time).
 To me, it's kinda of a weird therapy, it helps me relax and forget all of the shitty stuff life throws at me lol

-* 🌍  I'm based in Sao Paulo, Brazil
-* 🧠  I'm learning golang, c# and javascript, i tend to switch between them whenever a i fell like it
-* ⚡  My biggest dream is that i want to become an animator/director

 <a href="https://www.github.com/Dioggs" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Dioggs?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>